 Bissell 2-in-1 Cordless Stick

 The Adapt Ion XRT is the latest 2-in-1 stick vacuum from Bissell.
-The design of their 2-in-1 vacuums has mostly stayed the same and it looks like a traditional bagless upright vacuum, just much smaller.
+The design of the Adapt Series is nearly indistinguishable from the Bissell Bolt Series.

 - 20-minute runtime